os-assignments/os-assignments.github.io/versions/v1/content/prerequisites/department-linux-system.md

 ![Computer screen, keyboard and mouse](/v1/images/prerequisites/linux/hus-10-pc.jpg?width=400px)

-## Linux med ThinLinc
+## Access Linux using ThinLinc

 On campus Ångströmlaboratoiet there are a number of large computers ([servers][server]) running Linux somewhere in a basement.
 As a student, you will never physically interact with these server computers.
-Instead, you log in to these servers from Windows to get accerss to the Linux desktop environment on the same screen as Windows.
+Instead, you log in to these servers from Windows to get access to the Linux desktop environment on the same screen as Windows.
 The system used for this is called [ThinLinc][thinlinc].